 - What to Do After a Slip and Fall in a Lowe’s Store

 - Recent Lowes Lawsuit: Case With $16.4 Million Verdict

 The aisles are filled with every type of merchandise required to construct, repair or replace building materials for home and commercial use.
 However, because of the store’s layout design and the high volume of shoppers, accidents at Lowe’s are all too common.

 If you were the victim of a Lowes slip and fall accident, the personal injury attorneys at Rosenfeld Injury Lawyers, LLC can help you file a case against the home improvement giant.
-For a free consultation about your case, call the Chicago premises liability lawyer at (888) 424-5757 or schedule an appointment using this online contact form.
+For a free consultation about your case, call a Chicago Lowe’s accident attorney at (888) 424-5757 or schedule an appointment using this online contact form.